cxgrillo/Update-MagicNTAG/README.md

 # Update-MagicNTAG
-Updates the MaginNTAG cards for use in a certain make of 3d printer..
+Updates the Magic NTAG cards for use in a certain make of 3d printer..

 Credit for the Password and PACK algorithms goes to https://github.com/jackfagner/NfcKey